2027 UEFA European Under-21 Championship: Bidding process

-This bid has generated a considerable amount of controversy in both nations due to both nations' mutual dislike of each other, their relations with Kosovo, as well as others matters.
+This bid has generated a considerable amount of controversy in both nations due to both nations' mutual dislike of each other, their relations with Kosovo, as well as other matters.
 Back in October 2014, both nations played a UEFA Euro 2016 qualifier game in Belgrade, which was eventually abandoned after 42 minutes following several incidents and a pitch invasion during the match.
 Both the Serbian and Albanian football federations have been fined numerous times due to fans displaying politically motivated banners about Kosovo and each other.
 On 20 May 2024, an Albanian fan group protested by spraying paint and gluing photos in front of the offices of the federation.
 In response, Kosovo announced a huge revamp of their stadiums after the news of the joint bid.
 Albania's most capped player, Lorik Cana, has also criticised the bid.
 However, former politician Milaim Zeka supported the bid.
 Fan groups in Albania and Kosovo have both said they are strongly against the bid.